-- Talk with your partner and make a plan to cut down or quit together. - Talk with your health care provider.
+• Talk with your partner and make a plan to cut down or quit together.

 Small steps matter

 Making changes in your life can take time.
 You may need to try many times.
 Each time you try, you'll learn new things that will help you for the next time.
 This may include learning what your triggers are.
 Just keep trying!